 Carbon taxes, to be fully effective, will have to be set fairly high — to the point that they will raise large sums of revenue.
-But generating new government dollars isn’t their main job; indeed, using revenues from carbon taxes to swap out revenues from existing (and onerous) taxes like payroll taxes, in revenue-neutral “tax shifts,” is built into many carbon tax proposals and is strongly supported by the Carbon Tax Center.
+But generating new government dollars isn’t their purpose; indeed, distributing revenues from carbon taxes as carbon dividends, or using them to reduce or phase out existing (and onerous) taxes like payroll taxes in revenue-neutral “tax shifts or swaps,” is built into many carbon tax proposals, most of which the Carbon Tax Center strongly supports.

 Rather, the intent of robustly taxing carbon emissions is to cut those emissions by decisively raising prices of fossil fuels relative to conservation, efficiency and renewable energy.
 We don’t need more tax revenue in order to cut CO2 emissions, we need to shift more of the total tax burden onto dirty energy, and to do so without harming low- and middle-income families.

 Effects of carbon taxes differ across the income range

 Most middle- and low-income households spend a larger percentage of their income on gasoline, other fuels and electricity than do higher-income households.
 For example, in 2014, the wealthiest 20% of U.S. households spent just 2.7% of their after-tax income on gasoline; the percentage for the lowest quintile, 10.8%, was four times as high.
 Clearly, imposing a gasoline tax or, by implication, a carbon tax, without tax-shifting or dividends would have disproportionate impacts on lower-income families.